 1. It’s OK to start small.

 So often we think if we begin a fitness routine, it has to be the entire 1-hour workout video or nothing.
 P90X or nothing.
-Five times a week at the gym or nothing.
+Every day at the gym or nothing.
 And so on.
 If you can do that, by all means have at it!
 But what worked for me was giving up that all-or-nothing notion, which I’d had my whole teen and adult life, and instead starting small and keeping it doable.
 I started with 15 minutes a day walking on the treadmill.
 15 minutes for me was doable.
 I couldn’t make excuses about not being able to do it because I knew darn well that I could.
 Each week I added one or two daily minutes to my time.
 As my fitness level improved, gradually I increased speed as well as time.
 Now my regular workout is an hour, but I took many months to work up to that.

 One minute or two: Now that’s small!
 But it worked.
 Once I got to 30 minutes, the weight started dropping off.
 By then I’d been at it a few months.
 Had I started off doing 45 minutes or an hour, I can tell you from past experience I wouldn’t have stuck with it.